erichVK5/BXL2text/README.md

 Working gschem symbols are now exported, appended to the file of extracted footprints.
 Attribute fields defined in the BXL file are also appended to the symbol.

+Compatible footprints are listed in the decoded symbol's "footprint=..." attribute field, and additional compatible footprints are listed in "alt-footprint=..." attribute fields.

 The utility can export either Huffman decoded data as plain text, or perform further conversion.

 To do:

 - saving of individual, converted footprints and symbols (until then, use a text editor to split them)
-- adding the converted footprint names to the symbol's footprint= attribute field
 - combining this code with KicadModuleToGEDA and KicadSymbolToGEDA

 Licence: GPL2